vaadin/base-starter-gradle/README.md

 Please see the [Starting a Vaadin project using Gradle](https://vaadin.com/docs/latest/guide/start/gradle) for the documentation.

 Prerequisites:
-* Java 8 or higher
+* Java 17 or higher
+* Git
+* (Optionally): Intellij Ultimate
+* (Optionally): Node.js and npm, if you have JavaScript/TypeScript customisations in your project.
-* node.js and npm.
-You can either let the Vaadin Gradle plugin to install `nodejs` and `npm/pnpm` for you automatically, or you can install it to your OS:
+  * You can either let the Vaadin Gradle plugin to install `Node.js` and `npm/pnpm` for you automatically, or you can install it to your OS:
   * Windows: [node.js Download site](https://nodejs.org/en/download/) - use the .msi 64-bit installer
   * Linux: `sudo apt install npm`
-* Git
-* (Optionally): Intellij Ultimate

 ## Vaadin Versions

-* The [v14](https://github.com/vaadin/base-starter-gradle) branch (the default one) contains the example app for Vaadin 14
+* The [v24](https://github.com/vaadin/base-starter-gradle) branch (the default one) contains the example app for Vaadin latest version
 * See other branches for other Vaadin versions.

 ## Running With Gretty In Development Mode